 I finally understood how divorce happens.

-However, Jesus himself proclaimed in Matthew 5, that God desires us to stay married.
+However, we both agreed to listen to Jesus who proclaimed in Matthew 5 that God desires us to stay married.

 So, Mr. Muscle and I agreed upon 2 things:

 That agreement was the beginning of Phase 2 of our life together.
 It wasn’t an easy conversation.
 We had a lot of hurt and anger to work through.
 I realize in retrospect how blessed we were.